bertrik/ttnhabbridge/README.md

 # ttnhabbridge
-Bridge between the-things-network and the habitat network, to receive amateur balloons using LoRaWAN
+Bridge between the-things-network and the habitat network, to receive telemetry from amateur balloons using LoRaWAN

 # Development environment
-I develop this on Windows 7, in Eclipse, using subversion.
+I develop this on Windows 7, in Java 8 in Eclipse, using subversion.

 Steps to install everything:
 * download a Java JDK and put it in tools/jdk